dotlang/language/README.md

 ###Misc

 - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage` (For classes in `core` they can use `myClass` notation, like `int` or `fp`).
-- `other_class ~ class1` returns true of `other_class` conforms to `class1`.
+- `iclass1(my_obj)` returns `nil` if myObj does not conform to iclass1 or else, result will be casted object.
 - You can define class fields, local variables and function inputs as constant.
-If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition.
+If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition (state will be read-only after being assigned).
+Initially value will be `nil` and you can only set the data once, after which it cannot be changed.
 - `0xffe`, `0b0101110101`, `true`, `false`, `119l` for long, `113.121f` for float64, `1_000_000`
 - `for(x:array1)` or `for(int key,string val:hash1)`.
 - `int[] x = {1, 2, 3}; int[3] y; y[0] = 11; int[n] t; int[] u; u = int[5]; int[2,2] x;`.
 We have slicing for arrays `x[start:step:end]` with support for negative index.
 - **String interpolation**: You can embed variables inside a string to be automatically converted to string.
 If string is surrounded by single quotes it won't be interpolated.
 You need to use double quote for interpolation to work.
-- `iif(a, b, c) ` (if a, b else c).
+- `(if a b:c) ` (if a, b else c).
 - `int[string] hash1 = { 'OH': 12, 'CA': 33};`.
 - `x ??
 5` will evaluate to 5 if x is `nil`.
 - `assert x>0 : 'error message'`